-Arnauld was cited by the ISA during the prosecution of the PCT application corresponding to the 608 patent as disclosing the subject matter of original application claims 1-5, 10-14.
-(EX1004, OSTEOMED\0001738-41).
-However, the Office neither relied on nor substantively discussed Arnauld during prosecution of the 608 patent.
+Arnauld was cited by the ISA during the prosecution of the PCT application corresponding to the 608 parent patent as disclosing the subject matter of original application claims 1-5, 10-14, and subsequently cited by Patent Owner during prosecution of the 085 patent.
+(EX1004, OSTEOMED_0001738-41; EX1019, OSTEOMED_0001495).
+However, the Office neither relied on nor substantively discussed Arnauld during prosecution of the 085 patent or any of the prior patents in the chain.

-The Office erred in failing to consider Arnauld, particularly after Patent Owner amended the claims to specify "a first inner surface configured to substantially conform with a geometry of the first bone" and "a second inner surface configured to substantially conform with a geometry of the second bone."
-(EX1004, OSTEOMED\0001836-44).
+The Office erred in failing to consider Arnauld, particularly after Patent Owner amended the 608 patent claims to specify "a first inner surface configured to substantially conform with a geometry of the first bone" and "a second inner surface configured to substantially conform with a geometry of the second bone."
+(EX1004, OSTEOMED_0001836-44).
 Arnauld expressly discloses first and second inner surfaces configured to substantially conform with the geometry of first and second bones.
 (EX1008, ¶15, 17).
 More significantly, unlike Grady, Arnauld expressly discloses the claimed "bone conforming" feature in the context of a system used for securing two discrete bones (metatarsal M and phalanx P) spanning an intermediate joint.
 (EX1008, ¶14).